"Patient Boxes": Critical Thinking Activity in the Basic Sciences

 Early Intervention Program to Promote Student Well-being

 Early intervention is key to promoting student resiliency and well-being at academic dental institutions.
 But how do you effectively coordinate resources that span different divisions and stakeholders?
-In this 30-minute free webinar, leaders from the New York University College of Dentistry will share their experiences implementing an early intervention model as well as practical ways to use resources common across dental institutions.
-Dedicated time will be provided at the end of the webinar for Q&A.
+In this 30-minute free webinar, leaders from the New York University College of Dentistry shared their experiences implementing an early intervention model as well as practical ways to use resources common across dental institutions.

 Person-Centered Care: Opportunities and Challenges for Academic Dental Institutions